Migrant Sicily Newsletter, October 2016

 The

-failure of the Hotspot approach and the relocation programme
+failure of the Hotspot approach and the relocation programme has

 become brutally clear within the Sicilian reception system, unable to